Having a reliable BJJ sparring partner is integral to your jiu-jitsu journey. Elevate your role as a BJJ training partner with these tips.

 The Roles of Training Partners Explained:

 It's not merely about being the one executing moves with maximum intensity or passively serving as a practice dummy while your partner performs BJJ techniques.
 It's about fostering effective teamwork.
 In Brazilian jiu-jitsu, each training partner assumes a specific role and name.
-'Tori' is the one executing the technique in the moment, while 'Uke' is the recipient of the technique.
+The 'Tori' is the one executing the technique in the moment, while the 'Uke' is the recipient of the technique.
 Both roles carry an inherent respect, and even when you're the Uke, your contribution holds immense importance during the training session.
 Recognize that you may switch roles throughout a training session, so strive to be an exceptional partner, whether executing or receiving techniques.
 While you may not always have the choice of your BJJ training partner, being an exceptional one benefits the entire gym community, promoting growth and learning.

 Communicating with Your BJJ Training Partner:

 Jiu-jitsu training etiquette discourages excessive conversation during practice since the primary focus is on training.
 Nevertheless, effective communication within BJJ is paramount.
 This entails providing constructive feedback if a technique feels off or if the pressure applied seems insufficient.
-Communication should flow both ways: Tori should feel free to ask Uke for feedback on the technique's feel and inquire if adjustments are needed in terms of body positioning or movements.
-Conversely, Uke should communicate any discomfort, corrections needed, or any unnatural pain resulting from the technique.
+Communication should flow both ways: The Tori should feel free to ask Uke for feedback on the technique's feel and inquire if adjustments are needed in terms of body positioning or movements.
+Conversely, the Uke should communicate any discomfort, corrections needed, or any unnatural pain resulting from the technique.

 Controlling Your Intensity When You Drill in BJJ: